-Checking engine oil on older cars is usually done with a dipstick from the engine bay, however, some newer cars have adopted the sensor strategy, and now use sensors to read oil levels.
-We’re going to be covering the dipstick method today.
+Checking engine oil on older cars is usually done with a dipstick from the engine bay.
+However, some newer cars have adopted the sensor strategy and now use sensors to read oil levels.
+We’re going to cover the dipstick method today.
 By the end of this article, you will be an oil-checking expert.

-To make things easy for you, we have bullet-pointed the steps below, however, if you want to read more into the steps, we have further information down the article.
+To make things easy for you, we have bullet-pointed the steps below.
+However, if you want to read more about the steps, we have further information down the article.
 We also have information on essential maintenance tips new drivers should know, and oil checking and changing is part of that.

 How to check your car’s oil step by step

-First things first, you need to make sure your car’s engine is cold, and your car is parked on as level ground as possible.
-Ours is half mounting a dropped curb in our example, not ideal but not dreadful either.
+First things first, you need to make sure your car’s engine is cold and your car is parked on as level ground as possible.
+In our example, ours is half mounting a dropped curb—not ideal but not dreadful either.

 - Find your bonnet release leaver, usually located inside the car, and pull it to release the bonnet.